Frequently asked questions for BC Children’s patients about COVID-19.

 directed to the appropriate person.

-The Government of BC and the BCCDC put together this informative list of frequently asked questions for children and students, including what symptoms to look for with the illness:
+The Government of BC and the BCCDC put together this information for post-secondary students:

 This link has instructions for children on when and how to wash their hands: